© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Bwlch y Rhiwgyr, cairn 350m to SW of is a scheduled monument protected by Cadw under reference ME238.
 View the official record →

-Bwlch y Rhiwgyr is a round cairn located in Meirionnydd, Wales, situated approximately 350 metres to the southwest of the village.
+Bwlch y Rhiwgyr is a prehistoric round cairn located in Meirionnydd, Wales, approximately 350 metres to the south-west of the settlement it names.
 It is designated a Scheduled Ancient Monument by Cadw under reference ME238.

 Bwlch y Rhiwgyr, cairn 350m to SW of dates from the prehistoric period, and is classified as a round cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Bwlch y Rhiwgyr, cairn 350m to SW of is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is ME238.